McKamey Manor’s Haunted House Will Give You $20,000 If You Don’t Use Your Safe Word

 — M. Blankenship (@MillennialLone) October 24, 2019

-Think of McKamey Manor as less of a haunted house and more like ten-plus hours of live-action torture-porn role play.
+Think of McKamey Manor as less of a haunted house and more like 10-plus hours of live-action, torture-porn role-play.
 Because you will be tortured.
 You’ll have a bag placed over your head, you’ll be restrained, you’ll be roughed up, have your head shaved, and you may even have a fingernail pulled or have a bone broken, according to The New York Post.
 None of this is to make light of people who have actually endured real torture, but this is as close as a tourist is going to get to it.

 So gruesome is the McKamey Manor experience that participants must sign a 40-page waiver and use a “safe word” that they can utter if they’ve had too much.